 Conclusion

-The more time a beginner gymnast spends on understanding this gymnastics skills list, the more chance they have of being successful and progressing onto harder skills.
-Which skill would you like us to create a tutorial on?
+The more time a beginner spends practicing these skills, the better they will progress and succeed with advanced skills.
+Is there a gymnastics skill that you would like us to create a tutorial on?
 Let us know and we’ll do our best to make it happen!